PRBergerIII/entJavaIndyProject/TimeLog.md

 - Videos
   - Followed along with hibernate demos

-#### Day's Reflection: Had to do a lot of refactoring to make the hibernate stuff work because I had the exercise set up a bit differently, but I think it was good to work through how I could get everything working together.
+#### Day's Reflection:
+Had to do a lot of refactoring to make the hibernate stuff work because I had the exercise set up a bit differently, but I think it was good to work through how I could get everything working together.
 I am having trouble with the database dump, and have run in circles long enough that I think I need a brain break and will try again in the morning.

+### <a id="016"></a>2022.03.02 - Week 4
+- Get mysqldump working
+- Finish Hibernate Demos

+#### Day's Reflection:
+Definitely needed a brain break.
+I found the mysqldump issue, I just had to locate the .exe on my system.
+Took a minute or two and smoe googling but I found it.
+Then I had some trouble getting the tests to use the correct database, but once I watched that last week 4 video about adding a different hibernate config file in the test directory, that was easily sorted.